sopel-irc/sopel-weather/README.rst

 Introduction
 ============
-sopel-weather is an weather lookup module for Sopel.
+sopel-weather is a weather lookup plugin for Sopel.

-Since Yahoo deprecated their weather API on January 3, 2019, a reimplementation of the weather module was necessary
+Since Yahoo deprecated their weather API on January 3, 2019, a reimplementation of the weather plugin was necessary

 Installing
 ==========